 Part of the reticulation system also includes 8,250 access manholes and 196 vent pipes.

-Sewage generated from the various customers gravitates into the reticulation system and eventually flows to the pump stations which in-turn pump it to the treatment plants.
-Depending where you live, the sewage generated from your property may go through five pump stations before it reaches the treatment plants.
+Sewage generated from the various customers gravitates into the reticulation system and eventually flows to the pump stations which in turn pump to the treatment plants.
+Depending on where you live, the sewage generated from your property may go through five pump stations before it reaches the treatment plants.